straysheep-dev/linux-configs/pfsense/README.md

 **VMware / Virtualbox / Hyper-V**

 In the case of these desktop hypervisors, you want to create their equivalent of a VM-to-VM virtual network interface.
-It's an interface that's purely virtual, that the host cannot talk to, but VM's can communicate with other VM's over.
+It's an interface that's purely virtual, that the host cannot talk to, but allows VM's to communicate with each other.

-- Hyper-V: Virtual switch, "Private" network
+- **Hyper-V**: Virtual switch, "Private" network
-- VMWare: LAN Segment
+- **VMWare**: LAN Segment
-- VirtualBox: Internal network
+- **VirtualBox**: Internal network

 ## Addresses

+These addresses were chosen for readability, to try and avoid mistaking which subnet a host is in.

-- LAN: 192.168.1.1/24
+- **LAN**: `192.168.1.1/24`
-- OPT1: 172.20.20.1/24
+- **OPT1**: `172.20.20.1/24`
-- OPT2: 10.99.99.1/24
+- **OPT2**: `10.99.99.1/24`

 ## Firewall

 Firewall rules were written based on the purprose for each interface.

-WAN accepts SSH to the firewall (self), however you will need to start the openssh-server yourself.
+WAN accepts SSH to the firewall (self), however **you will need to start the openssh service first**.

-LAN has all the default rules, it's assumed anything in this network is trusted and able to manage the machine + talk to all other subnets.
+LAN has all the default rules, it's assumed anything in this network is trusted and able to manage the firewall + talk to all other subnets.

 OPT1 and OPT2 are for regular use: